-Maize Plant Discipleship is a scripturally-based learning resource, that I have authored, based on contextual leadership training and doctoral research, undertaken in Burkina Faso:
+Maize Plant Discipleship is a scripturally-based learning resource, based on a combination of contextual leadership training experience, combined with missiological doctoral research.

 - Tailored to small learning groups, incorporating reflective discussions

 - Suitable for informal and formal learning modes.